po1sigala/live/02-Lesson-Plans/README.md

 ### End of Week (or Unit)

-* Make the Career services announcement (found in the Unit Overview).
+* Make the career services announcement (found in the Unit Overview).

 * Push solutions to any homework assignments that were due.